 What Is an Encumbrance?
-A Guide for Commercial Property Investors
+A Guide for CRE Investors

 What is an encumbrance in commercial real estate?